santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

  ```
  To document a global C function, typedef, enum or preprocessor definition you must first document the file that contains it (usually this will be a header file, because that file contains the information that is exported to other source files).

- > *All files must have file comments, and must include @file command, otherwise global entities - functions, typedefs, enums, macros and variables will not be documented, even though Doxygen compatible comments are used*
+ > *All files must have file comments, and must include @file command, otherwise global entities - functions, typedefs, enums, macros and variables will not be documented, even though Doxygen compatible comments are used.*

 The following settings in the Doxyfile determine which entities from the file are documented: